Augmenta-tech/Augmenta-Simulator_processing_legacy/README.md

 Augmenta simulator
 =======================

-Work without Augmenta hardware by simulating people moving in space.
+Work without Augmenta hardware by simulating people moving in space

 Use
 ---